dev-aghad/journalr-app/README.md

 ./vendor/bin/sail artisan migrate
 ./vendor/bin/sail artisan db:seed
 ```
+### 8) Replace .env. file with .env.example file
+Simply copy and paste and contents of the .env.example file into the .env file as this is what is run (READ NOTE ON TOP OF PAGE)

 Visit the application in your browser: http://localhost (By default Sail maps the app to port 80)